 Canadian traveller Tiffany Magee felt a calling to visit Australia a few years ago.
 Tiffany has explored most of Australia and has seen parts of the country many Australians have never been to!
 Her first-hand experiences in Australia has given her a unique perspective about her homeland.
 Canada is a land of lakes and rivers and while her heart is in two lands, Although Canada is home, and where her family is, Tiffany also loves so much about Australia.
 We caught up with her to find out why she loves the Montreal winter season.

-What do you miss about Canada?
+What do you miss most about Montreal?

 Montreal was where I grew up.
 I moved there when I was 12.
 I got to see those experiences with fresh eyes so it has been a very special place and a city I cherish.

 Montreal is great for its artists and it’s an expressive funky city.

 The most popular part is the old port along the water where the Cathedral Notre Dame, which is sensational.

 Actually, the cathedral is breathtakingly beautiful, even though it’s small.
 And seeing the cathedral during the Montreal festival of lights (Montreal en Lumiere), decorated with lights in early winter is one of the more pleasurable things to do in Montreal in the winter.